-The holidays are officially in full swing, with Christmas and New Year celebrations just around the corner.
-While the COVID-19 pandemic will likely impact some of your festivities this year, there are still many people who plan on traveling this holiday season.
+The holiday season is officially in full swing, with Christmas and New Year celebrations just around the corner.

 Many people start wondering if there is a greater risk of getting into a car accident during the holidays.
 As a matter of fact, yes there is.
 The period of time between Thanksgiving and New Year’s Eve is one of the busiest travel times of the year.
 According to the National Highway Traffic Safety Administration (NHTSA), there are generally more car crash fatalities during the holidays than non-holidays.